-In 1986 when Hamburger: The Motion Picture was released, my brain was just starting to appreciate screwball comedies.
-I was on the verge of becoming a teenager, and it’s evident to me now, I was the target demographic for this film and other movies of the ilk (Hardbodies, the original Police Academy & Revenge of the Nerds).
+In 1986 when Hamburger: The Motion Picture was released, my brain was starting to appreciate screwball comedies.
+I was on the verge of becoming a teenager, and it’s pretty evident that I was the target demographic for this film and other movies of the ilk (Hardbodies, the original Police Academy & Revenge of the Nerds).

 Mike Marvin (who also directed another cult classic, Wraith) does a great job telling the story of a group of misfits brought together to get their diplomas from BusterBurger University.

-I need to keep it real with you though; this movie is cheezy.
+I need to keep it real with you, though; this movie is cheezy.
 It might be difficult for some folks to sit through.
-You’re either a fan or not; there is no middle ground.
+But you’re either a fan or not; there is no middle ground.

-From the theme song and creepy giant pickles to the absolutely ridiculous scene in the restroom, I love this movie.
+I love this movie, from the theme song and creepy giant pickles to the ridiculous scene in the restroom.

 So how many of you out there are agree with me on this one?
 Hamburger: The Motion Picture is a 1980s classic but a classic nonetheless.

 Always remember: Meat + Buns = Bucks